jlengstorf/lengstorf.com/content/drafts/labels.md

 In each of these cases, we didn't need to meet Pat, or see Pat's behavior, to make a sweeping judgment about the content of Pat's character.
 For all we know, the Pat behind all three of these labels might be the same person.[^super-pat]

 [^super-pat]:
     Pat the Anti-Vaxxing Digital Nomad Developer: currently renting a Balinese hovel, selling ebooks on how to make money as a digital nomad to fund the creation of a "killer app" that helps parents find the nearest [measles party](http://thinkprogress.org/health/2015/02/09/3621020/measles-parties-california/).
 Some people — mostly Pat — are calling it "the Uber of intentionally infecting children with diseases".
+He's currently confused because he's been catching shit from "haters" who think his company slogan — "giving your kid measles now so he can grow up and get mad bitches later, bro" — is sexist.

 That's the insidious thing: **rather than enhancing who we tell the world we are, labels completely overwrite us.** Labels replace our personalities — the things we do and say and stand for — with presumptions — the things our labels give us the appearance of doing and saying and standing for.